 Contrary to commonly held beliefs about who files for bankruptcy, the average bankruptcy filer is not a free-spending celebrity or a crook trying to cheat the system, but an ordinary middle-class American.
-According to an analysis by Jonathan Fisher, a research scholar at the Stanford Center on Poverty and Inequality, “median income for bankruptcy filers is $42,000, which is $6,000 less than the national median.”
+Many of these individuals are hard-working people who are struck by unexpected problems that hurt them financially.

-Many of these individuals are hard working people who are struck by unexpected problems that hurt them financially.
-People are laid off, hit by major illness and expenses, or have had a death or divorce in their family that changes their financial picture.
+People are laid off, hit by major illnesses and expenses, or have had a death or divorce in their family that changes their financial picture.
 Debt mounts; they may run up credit card charges in an attempt to meet their financial needs; and they are barraged with harassing calls from creditors and faced with having their wages garnished, vehicles repossessed, and loss of their home.

 Bankruptcy, a legal way to have many debts forgiven, can put struggling individuals on the road to financial recovery.
 If you’re a good candidate for bankruptcy, filing can keep creditors from harassing you and seizing your possessions, allow debts to be discharged (forgiven), and allow you to keep your assets and begin to rebuild your life.

 The skilled and seasoned Columbus bankruptcy attorneys at Fesenmyer Cousino Weinzimmer understand that money problems can happen to even the most well-intentioned people.
 We offer a free consultation to evaluate your financial situation and find the best way to deal with your debt.
-We can help by looking at your income, your debts and your goals and coming up with a plan that’s best for you.
+We can help by looking at your income, your debts, and your goals and coming up with a plan that’s best for you.

 A Look at the Average Bankruptcy Filer

-How Bankrutpcy Helps
+How Bankruptcy Helps

 Bankruptcy protection is part of the social insurance system that provides ways for individuals to get relief from unmanageable debt.
 The most common types of bankruptcy are Chapter 7 and Chapter 13.
 Chapter 7 bankruptcy discharges (eliminates) most unsecured consumer debts and is over in a few months, so you can begin rebuilding credit quickly.
 While you might have to sell property to help pay off creditors, there are Ohio bankruptcy exemptions that list types of property that cannot be sold.

-Be aware that exemption laws do not protect all property, all types of debts, or all types of creditors.
+Be aware that exemption laws do not protect all property, all types of debt, or all types of creditors.
 Some debts, including most taxes and student loans, child support, and alimony payments, are not usually discharged in Chapter 7.

 Not everyone is eligible for Chapter 7 bankruptcy protection.
 Your income and debt will be subjected to something called a “means test” to determine whether you qualify.
 If you are not eligible, filing for Chapter 13 may still be an option.